AuxStudio/react-native-boiler-plate/STYLE_GUIDE.md

 	App.js
 ```

+## Redux actions

+We use the [Flux Standard Action](https://github.com/redux-utilities/flux-standard-action) as a standard for our redux actions.

 ## Save hair, read these tips:

 * Do not use arrays in Firebase.
 Use objects indexed by IDs.